 CORONAVIRUS: How much Universal Credit you get will depend on your income and personal circumstances.
 The government has made Universal Credit (and Tax Credits) more generous – most claimants are receiving £20 more a week up to April 2021 – because of the extra cost of certain items during the Coronavirus outbreak.

 How much Universal Credit you could get will depend on your personal and financial circumstances.

-You will usually get one monthly payment that (together with any other income) is there to cover your living costs.
+You will usually get one monthly payment to top up your income and help to cover your living costs.